brendenozie/nextjsapp/README.md

 Travel Booking is a case study of a hotel reservation platform using Next.js and TypeScript on the front-end, with a SQL database and Prisma for the back-end.

-- Implemented OAuth for user authentication and Hotels API for retrieving hotel data.
+- Implemented OAuth for user authentication and Backend API for retrieving hotel data.
 - Utilized Stripe Payments and Webhooks for handling payment transactions and keep a customer booking history.
 - Styled the application with Tailwind CSS and integrated MapBox for displaying hotel locations.
 - This project allowed me to gain experience with modern web development technologies and practices such as serverless architecture and third-party API integration.